SaqibAMA/CAPTIVE/README.md

 Check out the demo video [here](https://youtu.be/Vl0ZF66hFcE?si=X3O9Oh0e7YxdYgWA).

 ## Limitations
 It only works with a couple of video formats.
 You are better off using `.mp4` as the input format.
 It might miss a couple of things but the model is fairly accurate.
-Since we're using the larget Whisper model to highest accuracy, it may be slow.
+Since we're using the larget Whisper model for highest accuracy, it may be slow.
 On an M2 Pro (12-Core), it takes about 6s per 1s of video.
 It hasn't been tested on CUDA yet.

 ## Contributions
 I won't be working on this actively, but contributions are welcome.